Perkalaba

 Perkalaba started their career in 1998 in Ivano-Frankivsk (west Ukraine) and at first played ska punk with slight roots reggae influences in local underground clubs.
 Later the band turned more towards their roots - Hutzul-music.

-Initially they toured across the Ukraine and then played several gigs in Poland, Russia, Germany, Austria, Switzerland, Holland.
+Initially they toured across Ukraine and then played several gigs in Poland, Russia, Germany, Austria, Switzerland, Holland.

 They were finally discovered at the "Rock Existenzia Festival" in Kyiv where the amazed audience realized that they were facing a true gem, that was fooling around with the audience.
 At the "orange revolution" Perkalaba were also a mainspring and the band was facing their new future.

-Nowadays the band is popular in the Ukraine, Poland and on Folk-Rock festivals all over the world.
+Nowadays the band is popular in Ukraine, Poland and on Folk-Rock festivals all over the world.

 The music of Perkalaba is inspired by various ethnic music from around the world, especially from various regions of Ukraine, such as Hutzul, Northern Bukovina and Zakarpattya.
 Other influences include the punk music of the Pogues' Shane MacGowan, Element of Crime and as well as from reggae music, which includes such bands and artists as Bob Marley, Manu Chao, Skatalites.
 Now Perkalaba plays in a Balkan beat style mixed with Hutzul roots.